22 November 2020

-This targeted funding complements broader Victorian Government initiatives including the $500 million Business Support Fund which is providing vital support to impacted businesses, including in the creative industries; and the Working for Victoria scheme which is helping those who are out of work to secure alternative employment during this time.
+This targeted funding complements broader Victorian Government initiatives including the Business Support Fund which has provided vital support to impacted businesses, including in the creative industries; and the Working for Victoria scheme which is helping those who are out of work to secure alternative employment during this time.

 We have summarised various government and other support programs that are relevant to the creative industries on our Coronavirus and the Creative Industries sub-site.

 Read more about the Commonwealth Government support.